matthieuSolente/mso-faux-absolute/README.md

 ### mso-element-frame-hspace

-This property can be used with pixel units to position an additional element differently;
+As we are in frames, none of the classic css properties work to center elements, so **mso-element-frame-hspace**  property can be used with pixel units to position an additional element differently;

+## MSO Faux Absolulte example

 To maintain a clean and consistent code, we will create our template by surrounding each element with a parent div.

-So we will build our block with an image and then a text block that is supposed to be positioned on top.d
+So we will build our block with an image and then a text block that is supposed to be positioned on top.
+This is a basic example without any style, to improve for responsive etc. If you are testing on a Testi@ or EOA emulator, the default image will not be displayed everywhere as is often the case with placeholder images.
+Try with real images.

 ```
 <!--- When using mso-elements you’ll see a dashed border appear around the first element used.
 Using a span with a 0px font size delete entirely this border; so this can be placed on top of the first element, or inside the first element ------------->